nickcowle/TeqCrate/README.md

 Type-safe datatype-generic programming for F#.

+Note that G-Research [maintains a fork](https://github.com/G-Research/ShapeSifter) of this library.

 ## Examples

 See the [Examples](./Examples) folder for examples demonstrating how to perform type-safe manipulation of various different types.